 A Civil Process is when you get served with legal papers, which can be court orders.
 You can access civil process orders by getting in touch with the Coahoma County Sheriff’s office, on their website or by phone.

 Sex Offender Search / Lookup

 All convicted sex offenders are registered and listed on the sex offender databases required by the area they live in.
 Those listed on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You are able to view these listings on the internet, but bear in mind that you won’t get the precise address, but only the neighborhood block that they live on.

 Court Records are public records and available to anyone.
 Court Records include a court case file that contains a docket sheet and any filings and documents filed in your court case.
 You are able to access your court records on the website, or at Clerk of Court office in the county where the case was filed.

 Every state maintains a record of their state citizen’s criminal history.
 These online databases are linked together and you can track criminal histories from other states.
-Go to courthouse and inquire, or check the website.
+Go to courthouse and inquire in person, or you can check the website.
 It is helpful to know the county, and in the event that the crime was in a completely different state, you may have to pay a fee for a more complete search.

 When you look up someone’s criminal record you are able to get a listing of all the arrests, charges, or convictions for the following crimes:

 - Sexual offenses including rape, assault.